 - Finish blending the flour into the mixture with a spoon.
 Drop by tablespoons on the cookie sheet and bake for 12 minutes, or until they are a light golden brown and firm to the touch.
 Cool for 5 minutes on the cookie sheet and use a spatula to tranfer to cool on a wire rack.

 - For the glaze:

-- In a medium bowl mix the 1 cup confectioner’s sugar, 1 tsp vanilla, ½ tsp cinnamon, and 1 tsp milk together.
+- In a medium bowl mix the 1 cup confectioner’s sugar, 1 teaspoon vanilla, ½ teaspoon cinnamon, and 1 teaspoon milk together.
 Add more milk by the teaspoon until you get the consistency that you desire.
 Some people like a thick and gooey glaze and others like a thin glaze.
 If the glaze becomes too thin, stir in more confectioner’s sugar.

 - When the cookies are completely cooled, frost the cookies with the glaze and put the cookies in the refrigerator until the glaze hardens, approximately 1 hour.

 - Store in an airtight container in the refrigerator for up to 4 days.
 Store in a freezer bag for up to 3 months.